 Elastics (Rubber Bands)

-This Herbst or Mara appliance reduces overbite by encouraging the lower jaw forward.
-This fixed appliance is used mostly for growing children and is worn for about 12-15 months as a part of the treatment plan.
+The Herbst® appliance reduces overbite by encouraging the lower jaw forward and the upper molars backward.
+This fixed appliance is used mostly for younger, growing children and is worn for about 12 to 15 months.

-Retainer type is recommended by the orthodontist based upon the original positioning of the teeth.
 Retainers may be removable or fixed.
-They hold your teeth in their new, correct positions after your teeth have been aligned.
-Drs.
-Markin & Park and the team will instruct you on how to care for your retainer and about the duration of the wear.
+They hold your teeth in their new, correct positions after your teeth have been straightened.
+We will instruct you on how to care for your retainer and about the duration of the wear.
 Wearing your retainer as directed is crucial to prevent regression of your treatment.
-As we age, teeth continue to shift and change.
-Current research demonstrates that retainers are important throughout life to maintain the results achieved during orthodontic treatment.
-Retainers initially help teeth "heal" into their new positions.
-Over the long term, retainers help preclude age-related tooth position changes.

-Separators are little rubber doughnuts that are placed between your teeth to push them apart so that orthodontic bands may be placed during your next appointment.
+Separators are little rubber doughnuts that may be placed between your teeth to push them apart so orthodontic bands may be placed during your next appointment.
 The separators will be removed before we place the bands.
+Separators do not mix well with sticky foods, toothpicks, or floss.